PHPMessageBus/messagebus/README.md

 Classes implementing this interface will be resolving the class for the instance required based on the output of the EventTranslator used.

-This package provides an implementation, `NilPortugues\MessageBus\EventBus\Resolver\InteropContainerResolver`, that expects any Service Container implementing the `Interop\Container` interface.
+This package provides an implementation, `NilPortugues\MessageBus\EventBus\Resolver\PsrContainerResolver`, that expects any Service Container implementing the `Psr\Container` interface.

-For custom strategies, such as Symfony Container, you may write your own implementing the `NilPortugues\MessageBus\EventBus\Contracts\EventHandlerResolver` interface.
+For Symfony 2 and 3 framework users up to version 3.2, you should use Symfony Container: `NilPortugues\MessageBus\EventBus\Resolver\SymfonyContainerResolver`.
+For Symfony 3.3 and up use the PSR-11 ContainerResolver class.

 #### 3.1.6 - Registering the remaining EventBus classes